CameronInLondon/CameronInLondon.github.io/_posts/2022-04-13-indeed_job_data_analysis.md

 ## Analysis of jobs data

 The second stage to this task involved using a notebook (.ipynb file).
 Notebooks help create reproducible, shareable, collaborative computational narratives.
 If you have not worked with Jupyter notebooks read [here](https://en.wikipedia.org/wiki/Project_Jupyter#:~:text=It%20was%20spun%20off%20from,of%20the%20moons%20of%20Jupiter.) on their history.
 Notebooks have become an important tool for data science and while they have issues e.g. lack of debugger.
-They are still the best way to analyse data with Python and are no long restricted to Python you can write R and a number of other languages in notebooks.
+They are still the best way to analyse data with Python but are no longer restricted to Python you can write R and a number of other languages in notebooks.

 After importing the data from the DB, first thing was to clean and enrich the data.
 I extracted the year/hour from the salary column and produced a salary time field.
 This could then be used to define between yearly and hourly pay.
 Note the use of the ```flags``` parameter, this is due to the fact there is no ```case``` parameter in Pandas when using ```str.extract```.